stumpner/wallride-docs/docs/guide.md

 2. Resources

-Put resources under resources directory in wallride.home.
-You can refer them by html like this;
+Put resources under "resources" directory in wallride.home.
+You can refer them from html like this;

 ```html
 <link rel="stylesheet" th:href="@{/resources/css/sticky-footer-navbar.css}" href="#" />